-Stavola Companies is redeveloping a former chemical plant located along the Passaic River waterfront, 330 Doremus Avenue in the City of Newark, New Jersey, into a multimodal asphalt and concrete processing plant.
-The new facility will have the capability of obtaining raw materials by either rail or barge and will service the NYC construction industry.
+Stavola Companies redeveloped a former chemical plant located along the Passaic River waterfront, 330 Doremus Avenue in the City of Newark, New Jersey, into a multimodal asphalt and concrete processing plant.
+The new facility has the capability of obtaining raw materials by either rail or barge and service the NYC construction industry.

-The project includes configuring the site to accommodate a concrete plant, an asphalt plant, and concrete recycling plant.
-Additionally, a new spud barge will be constructed in the Passaic River to accommodate deliveries of raw materials from barges floated to the processing plant along the river.
-McLaren Engineering Group is performing surveying, site/civil engineering, marine engineering, structural engineering, and geotechnical engineering and construction inspection for this industrial redevelopment project.
+The project included configuring the site to accommodate a concrete plant, an asphalt plant, and concrete recycling plant.
+Additionally, a new spud barge was constructed in the Passaic River to accommodate deliveries of raw materials from barges floated to the processing plant along the river.
+McLaren Engineering Group performed surveying, site/civil engineering, marine engineering, structural engineering, and geotechnical engineering and construction inspection for this industrial redevelopment project.

 Significant challenges such as environmental restrictions, floodplain issues, site availability, and a tight schedule required a highly coordinated team design approach which included several of McLaren’s engineering disciplines, the Stavola team, construction manager, expediter, and attorney.
 Weekly design meetings throughout the project allowed the team to respond quickly to issues and to keep the project on schedule.